 Make sure they can give you a rating of 1-5 stars (like most review websites offer).

-Anyone who leaves a review of 3 stars or less is then asked for feedback about their experience.
+Anyone who leaves a review of 3 stars or less is then asked for feedback on their experience.

-Here, you ask for reasoning behind their review and what improvements they would have made.
+Here, you ask for the reasoning behind their review and what improvements they would have made.

 This allows you to address negative reviews as quickly as possible and you get consistent feedback about your service.